vygr/ChrysaLisp/docs/VP_VM.md

 ## VP function example

-This is the system level string compare function. `sys_str::compare`
+This is the system level string compare function. `'sys_str :compare`

 Register inputs and outputs are declared in the `sys/str/class.inc` file.